 6. The impact of videos can only be compared to the value of word of mouth.
 Such is the impression a successful video marketing strategy can have, that it can only be compared with word of mouth.
 Videos create intimacy between the brand and its audience.
 Through video, you can communicate a more personable profile, increase engagement with your content, build trust for your product and ultimately drive sales for your offering.

 7. Video improves memorization thanks to its high visual and engaging format.
 That’s why more and more Facebook pages are now switching to this type of videos:

 I think that a major hindrance to creating Videos is not feeling lost about what you are going to create!

-I have great news for you: adding video marketing to your Content Marketing offers great flexibility in its various types and formats:
+I have great news for you: adding video marketing to your Content Marketing strategy offers great flexibility in its various types and formats: